tillbiskup/labinform-eln/docs/admin/index.rst

 Overview
 ========

 The admin manual guides you through all the steps necessary to install and configure DokuWiki and to convert it into a fully working ELN.
 Note that except of installing the DokuWiki, administration can be fully performed from within the Web UI of DokuWiki.
-Hence, no access to the operating system layer is necessary once DokuWiki has been setup.
+Hence, **no access to the operating system layer is necessary once DokuWiki has been setup**.

 To install the LabInform ELN from scratch, follow these steps: